aregm/icl/docs/comparison.md

     * Proprietary solution.
     * Interesting features:
         * Tag based cost report.
         * Blueprints.
-For x1 it can be like a predefined description of the infrastructure and runtime, which can be accessed by file name when deploying programs.
-It is worth considering two views, a high-level one - python scripts, and an internal view into which x1 will translate the python code before deployment (potentially one-to-one corresponding to the resources of the provider).
+For ICL it can be like a predefined description of the infrastructure and runtime, which can be accessed by file name when deploying programs.
+It is worth considering two views, a high-level one - python scripts, and an internal view into which ICL will translate the python code before deployment (potentially one-to-one corresponding to the resources of the provider).